-Data from this file can be merged with the MEPS 2006 Full Year Population Characteristics File using the person identifier, DUPERSID, to append person-level information such as demographic or health insurance characteristics to each record.
-Dental events can also be linked to the MEPS 2006 Prescribed Medicine File.
-Please see section 5.0 or the 2006 Appendix for details on how to merge MEPS data files.
+To append person-level information such as demographic or health insurance coverage to each event record, data from this file can be merged with 2009 MEPS HC person-level data (e.g. Full Year Consolidated or Full Year Population Characteristics files) using the person identifier, DUPERSID.
+Dental events can also be linked to the MEPS 2009 Prescribed Medicine File.
+Please see section 5.0 or the 2009 Appendix for details on how to merge MEPS data files.